2019 Year-End Tax Tips (And Some Surprising Deductions You Can Claim)

 Contribute to your retirement account

 Of course you will still need to adhere to account contribution limits.
+For example, for the 2019 tax year, IRA contributions are limited to $6,000 for those under the age of 50 and $7,000 for those over 50.
 Also remember that limits are per person, not per account.
 Finally your income may also be a factor in how much (if any) of your contribution you can deduct.
 If you want to double check to see if you qualify, be sure to visit the IRS website.

 On top of the regular tax benefits that come with retirement savings, you may also qualify for what’s known as a Saver’s Credit.
 This program allows households earning below a certain threshold to receive 10%, 20%, or even 50% of their retirement contributions back in the form of a tax credit.
 Not to be confused with a deduction that subtracts from your taxable income, a credit actually directly reduces the amount of taxes you owe.
 Unfortunately, don’t expect this credit to automatically result in a healthy refund — this benefit will cap out once the amount of tax you owe reaches $0 (although you may still be entitled to a refund overall if you’ve paid more than required during the year).

 As for Roth IRAs, since contributions are post-tax, you won’t get the same deduction you’d receive with a traditional IRA.
 However, depending on your income, you may still qualify for the saver’s credit, making this plan a real win-win.

 Another way to potentially reduce your 2019 tax bill is to donate to qualifying charities and non-profits.
 Whether you have an organization in mind or want to use tools like Charity Navigator to choose a worthy cause, your donations may be tax deductible.
 However you’ll want to verify that your giving is deductible by conducting a search on the IRS’s Tax Exempt Organization site.